 - The limiting factor for an electron collider is the synchrotron radiation.
-Total energy loss per turn is proportional to E4{beam}, 1/radius and 1/mass4 i.e the energy loss in an electron machine is 1013 times higher than in a proton accelerator. - 288 superconducting and 56 warm cavities were used at LEP but only 16 cavities are needed at LHC.
+Total energy loss per turn is proportional to 1/mass (and Ebeam and 1/radius) i.e the energy loss in an electron machine is 10 times higher than in a proton accelerator. - 288 superconducting and 56 warm cavities were used at LEP but only 16 cavities are needed at LHC.
 Accelerating voltage = 3630 MV (LEP) and = 16 MV (LHC) - The limiting factor for a proton collider is the magnetic field in the dipole bending magnets.
 The maximum field needed is proportional to Beam momentum Length of bending field - The bending field at LHC (8.38 T) therefore has to be a factor 70 larger than the bending field at LEP (0.12 T).